 Fun fact about our family: My kids call their grandma Pumpkin.
 So, in the fall every time I hear my kids pointing out a pumpkin on someone’s front porch, my head is turning to look for my mom.

 Pumpkin is also fun to cook with.
-(Am I talking about the vegetable or my mom? ) ; )
+(Am I talking about the vegetable or my mom? ) ; ) That’s why we made these yummy pumpkin Nutella pancakes.

 I know I’m not the first person to ever combine pumpkin and Nutella into the perfect pancakes for fall.
 You can see Victoria’s from-scratch recipe here.
 But when I make pancakes I do it the way my grandmother always did, with good ol’ Bisquick.
 (Although, that might change very soon because my mom got me a wheat grinder for my birthday and I’m excited to try it.)